dadooda/smart_tuple/README.md

 The above code shows that we can construct ready-made tuples with a single expression, using `+` operator.
 Also, if a condition is an equality test, we can use Hash notation: `{:brand => params[:brand]}`.

 > NOTE: I personally prefer not to use Hash notation for conditions unless I have a good reason to.
-However, this is up to your preference.
+However, it's up to your preference.

 A quick look at `params` and `:conditions`, again: